marcmajcher/stemprov-11ty/src/about/cv.md

 2017-2019	Conference Founder and Organizer for SciComm South, Austin, TX

 ### Papers Presented
+2024		Examining Scientists-in-Training Conceptualizations of Science
+Communication: Draw-and-Write Methods through the Lens of the Circuit of Culture, Association for Education in Journalism and Mass Communication, Philadelphia, PA, USA, Aug 7.
 2023		Science Communication “Pockets of Belonging”: Inviting in a Plurality of Science Identities, Association for Education in Journalism and Mass Communication, Washington D.C., Aug.
 7.